 Plugin Boilerplate & Structure

-A well-defined Plugin Boilerplate & Structure is the foundation of any maintainable PyQGIS extension.
+A well-defined plugin boilerplate and directory structure is the foundation of any maintainable PyQGIS extension.
 QGIS expects a predictable file hierarchy, standardized metadata, and explicit lifecycle hooks.
 When these elements are correctly implemented, the plugin manager can load, initialize, and unload your code without conflicts.
 This guide outlines the architectural standards, provides tested initialization patterns, and details the step-by-step workflow required to build a production-ready QGIS plugin.

 For developers entering the ecosystem, understanding how QGIS Plugin Development operates at the framework level is essential before customizing the boilerplate.
 The structure below aligns with QGIS 3.x standards and Python 3 requirements.